tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/39-linux-installation-yum-repo.md

   ::: info Note

-  Once the MySQL Yum repository is enabled on your system, any system-wide update by the **yum update** command (or **dnf upgrade** for dnf-enabled systems) upgrades MySQL packages on your system and replaces any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Section 3.8, “Upgrading MySQL with the MySQL Yum Repository”, for a discussion on some possible effects of that on your system, see Upgrading the Shared Client Libraries.
+  Once the MySQL Yum repository is enabled on your system, any system-wide update by the **yum update** command (or **dnf upgrade** for `dnf`-enabled systems) upgrades MySQL packages on your system and replaces any native third-party packages, if Yum finds replacements for them in the MySQL Yum repository; see Section 3.8, “Upgrading MySQL with the MySQL Yum Repository”, for a discussion on some possible effects of that on your system, see Upgrading the Shared Client Libraries.

   :::